 A sign-up bonus is worth it if the card’s rewards program aligns with your regular spending habits and you can earn the bonus without stretching yourself too thin.
 If you end up spending more than normal, you could find yourself carrying a balance and racking up interest charges.
 By choosing the right card, though, you can earn huge rewards right off the bat and for years to come.

-The best cash back credit cards typically offer cash sign-up bonuses worth $200 or more.
-Just note that you’ll have to earn the bonus by meeting the offer’s spend requirement within the designated time frame (usually the first three months).
+The best cash back credit cards typically offer cash welcome offers worth $200 or more.
+Note that you’ll need to meet the offer’s spending requirement within the designated timeframe (typically the first three months) to earn the bonus.
 For example, the Wells Fargo Active Cash® Card lets you earn a $200 cash rewards bonus after spending $500 in purchases in the first 3 months.

 Yes, you should keep your credit card open after earning your sign-up bonus.
 Closing a credit card can have a negative impact on your credit score by reducing the overall age of your accounts and increasing your credit utilization ratio.
 Additionally, frequently opening and closing credit cards is a red flag for issuers and may decrease your approval odds in the future.

 Policies vary by card issuer, but many have restrictions that limit how often you can earn a sign-up bonus for the same card or within a certain card family.
-Typically, you’ll need to wait a specific period after closing your account before reapplying to qualify for a new bonus.
+Typically, you’ll need to wait for a specific period after closing your account (often 24 to 48 months) before reapplying to qualify for a new bonus.
 Always check the card’s terms and conditions for specific details.

 To see rates & fees for American Express cards mentioned on this page, visit the links provided below: